HinchK/agent-of-empires/README.md

 ## Features

 - **Multi-agent support** -- Claude Code, OpenCode, Mistral Vibe, Codex CLI, Gemini CLI, Cursor CLI, Copilot CLI, Pi.dev, and Factory Droid
+- **Web App** -- create, monitor and control your agents from any browser, installable as a PWA ([experimental](docs/guides/web-dashboard.md))
-- **TUI dashboard** -- visual interface to create, monitor, and manage sessions
+- **TUI App** -- visual interface to create, monitor, and manage sessions
-- **Agent + terminal views** -- toggle between your AI agents and paired shell terminals with `t`
+- **CLI App** -- create, monitor and control agents via cli (allows for integration into tools like openclaw)
 - **Status detection** -- see which agents are running, waiting for input, or idle
 - **Git worktrees** -- run parallel agents on different branches of the same repo
 - **Docker sandboxing** -- isolate agents in containers with shared auth volumes
 - **Diff view** -- review git changes and edit files without leaving the TUI
-- **Web dashboard** -- monitor and control sessions from any browser, installable as a PWA ([experimental](docs/guides/web-dashboard.md))
-- **Per-repo config** -- `.agent-of-empires/config.toml` for project-specific settings and hooks
 - **Profiles** -- separate workspaces for different projects or clients
-- **CLI and TUI** -- full functionality from both interfaces

 ## How It Works

-AoE wraps [tmux](https://github.com/tmux/tmux/wiki).
+aoe wraps [tmux](https://github.com/tmux/tmux/wiki).
 Each session is a tmux session, so agents keep running when you close the TUI.
 Reopen `aoe` and everything is still there.

 The key tmux shortcut to know: **`Ctrl+b d`** detaches from a session and returns to the TUI.